joelouthan/theologic.us/content/posts/prayers/2020-11-06-am_prayers.md

 Lord,

-Please provide a good decent running truck.
+Thank you for providing a decent, good and running truck.

+I love you, Lord.
+You alone are my provider.

 Amen.